 The Institute has no substantial fixed costs and for this reason it is intrinsically stable.
 It can operate in a productive fashion at a variety of funding levels.
 All of the funds that the Institute receives are transformed directly into its research enhancing activities.
-The funds allocated to the Institute by supportive administrative bodies such as the Faculties of Science and Graduate Studies at the University of Manitoba are fortified by the individual NSERC research grants of members.
+The funds allocated to the Institute by the three universities in Manitoba are fortified by the individual NSERC research grants of members.
 This is a strong commitment to the Institute by the Institute members.
 In view of its overall research productivity, in terms of published papers and supervised graduate students, its capacity for running very successful conferences and workshops, and the demonstrated ability to attract excellent short-term and long-term visiting scientists, the Institute is achieving its goals.

 The WITP membership includes all of the theoretical physicists in the province.
-Hence its growth relies upon the Associate and Student Members that it can attract (i.e. graduate students, post-doctoral fellows, and research associates), along with occasional new faculty hires.
+Hence its growth relies upon the Associate and Student Members that it can attract (i.e. graduate students, post- doctoral fellows, and research associates), along with occasional new faculty hires.
 Another area of potential growth is identifying new Permanent Members at UM, UW, and Brandon University among current faculty members in related fields.
 For example, experimental physicists who work closely with theorists may be candidate members, as may mathematicians whose research is closely related to mathematical physics.
 The WITP has recently added members that fit these criteria; for example, three colleagues from the Department of Mathematics at U of M became permanent members of WITP in 2015.